study-flamingo/mcp-obsidian/README.md

 ### Running the server

-To run the server, use `uv run obsidian-mcp` or `uvx obsidian-mcp`.
+To run the server, use python -m obsidian_mcp when installed locally, otherwise uvx obsidian_mcp.

 ### Example prompts